MatheusHenriqueSouzaSantos/SpringSalesApi/README.md

 Builth with Spring Boot, Spring Security And Jwt Authentication.

+## Features

+- Managing Orders Sales, and their financial transactions, Customers And their Address, Products And Stock, Sellers.
+- Managing Financial Transactions with their installments with possibility Cash or Installment Payment
+- Managing Acess by System Users with diferent roles.

 ## Entity Relationship Diagram

 <img width="2788" height="2301" alt="DER drawio" src="https://github.com/user-attachments/assets/2835bc6e-535c-4919-ae2f-e18a1ef208b1" />